 To change the amount of a Petty Cash Fund:

-The custodian completes the Increase Fund Amount or Decrease Fund Amount form that is located online at the USFSCO Petty Cash & Change Funds website.
-Submitting the form automatically generates an email to the unit head/supervisor/delegate who must reply indicating whether or not they approve the increase or decrease of the Petty Cash Fund.
+The custodian completes the Increase Fund Amount or Decrease Fund Amount form.
+Submitting the form automatically generates an email to the unit head, supervisor or delegate who must reply indicating whether they approve the increase or decrease of the Petty Cash Fund.

-If the fund is being decreased, return the excess funds to your campus' Cashier Office (USFSCO).
+If the fund is being decreased, return the excess funds to the University Bursar Cashier Office.

-If the fund is being increased, USFSCO reviews the online request and notifies the custodian when approved and when the funds can be picked up.
+If the fund is being increased, University Bursar reviews the online request and notifies the custodian when the request is approved and the funds can be picked up.

 Forms Used in this Procedure